-The Torque server (pbs\server) contains all the information about a cluster.
-It knows about all of the MOM nodes in the cluster based on the information in the TORQUE\HOME/server\priv/nodes file (See Configuring Torque on Compute Nodes).
+The Torque server (pbs_server) contains all the information about a cluster.
+It knows about all of the MOM nodes in the cluster based on the information in the TORQUE HOME/server priv/nodes file (See Configuring Torque on Compute Nodes).
 It also maintains the status of each MOM node through updates from the MOMs in the cluster (see pbsnodes).
 All jobs are submitted via qsub to the server, which maintains a master database of all jobs and their states.

-Schedulers such as Moab Workload Manager receive job, queue, and node information from pbs\server and submit all jobs to be run to pbs\server.
+Schedulers such as Moab Workload Manager receive job, gueue, and node information from pbs server and submit all jobs to be run to pbs server.

-The server configuration is maintained in a file named serverdb, located in TORQUE\HOME/server\priv.
-The serverdb file contains all parameters pertaining to the operation of Torque plus all of the queues which are in the configuration.
+The server configuration is maintained in a file named serverdb, located in TORQUE HOME/server priv.
+The serverdb file contains all parameters pertaining to the operation of Torque plus all of the queues that are in the configuration.
 For pbs server to run, serverdb must be initialized.